4 UNESCO World Heritage Sites in Malaysia

 The evenings are pleasant to explore the Historical City of Melaka by gliding along Sungai Melaka with an awe-inspiring 45-minute cruise.

-George Town in Penang, Malaysia, is now just as known for its street art as much as it is for its heritage houses and street food.
+George Town in Penang, Malaysia, is now just as known for its street art as its heritage houses and street food.

 Malaysian dishes like Penang Asam Laksa, Nasi Kandar, and Char Koay Teow cooked with duck eggs are found in George Town, considered among the best places to eat in Malaysia.